solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 ---
 title: Cluster Registration
-description: Registering a cluster with Gloo Edge Federation
+description: Registering a cluster with Gloo Gateway Federation
 weight: 20
 ---

-Gloo Edge Federation monitors and automatically discovers instances of Gloo Edge on clusters that are registered with `glooctl`.
-After the registration process is complete, you can use Gloo Edge Federation to create and apply federated configuration resources across registered clusters.
+Gloo Gateway Federation monitors and automatically discovers instances of Gloo Gateway on clusters that are registered with `glooctl`.
+After the registration process is complete, you can use Gloo Gateway Federation to create and apply federated configuration resources across registered clusters.

-In this guide, you register a Kubernetes cluster with Gloo Edge Federation.
+In this guide, you register a Kubernetes cluster with Gloo Gateway Federation.

 ![Figure of federated architecture]({{% versioned_link_path fromRoot="/img/gloo-fed-arch-cluster-reg.png" %}})

 ## Prerequisites

-To successfully follow this guide, you need to have Gloo Edge Federation deployed on an admin cluster and a cluster to use for registration.
+To successfully follow this guide, you need to have Gloo Gateway Federation deployed on an admin cluster and a cluster to use for registration.
 The cluster can either be the admin cluster or a remote cluster.
-For instructions, follow the Gloo Edge Federation [installation guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/installation/" %}}).
+For instructions, follow the Gloo Gateway Federation [installation guide]({{% versioned_link_path fromRoot="/guides/gloo_federation/installation/" %}}).

 ## Register a cluster

-Gloo Edge Federation does not automatically register the Kubernetes cluster that it runs on.
+Gloo Gateway Federation does not automatically register the Kubernetes cluster that it runs on.
 You must register both the local cluster and any remote clusters.
 The registration process creates a service account, cluster role, and cluster role binding on the target cluster, and stores the access credentials in a Kubernetes secret resource in the admin cluster.

 ### Registration with glooctl